 Skip to Content

-Home > Wellness Resources > Health Library > Sexual Orientation and Homosexuality
+Home > Wellness Resources > Health Library > Sexual Orientation

 Sexual orientation means how you are attracted romantically and sexually to other people.
 There are different kinds of sexual orientation.
 A person can be:

 Scientists can't say yet why a person is gay, lesbian, bisexual, or heterosexual.
 Most people feel that their sexual orientation is not a matter of choice: it's just part of who they are.